 - Obtain and complete an Application for Admission form and return it to the Registrar's Office.
-Application forms are available in the Registrar's Office, the Admissions Office, and extended campus centers. - Request that official transcripts be sent to the Registrar's Office from the high school from which he/she graduated (or present high school equivalency diploma).
-Transfer students should request that official transcripts from all colleges or other postsecondary institutions previously attended be sent to the Registrar's Office. - 3.
-Contact an admissions counselor or faculty advisor for academic advising, and complete a class schedule/registration form. - 4.
+Application forms are available in the Registrar's Office, the Admissions Office, extended campus centers, and on the ANC website (www.anc.edu). - Request that official transcripts be sent to the Registrar's Office from the high school from which he/she graduated (or present high school equivalency diploma).
+Transfer students should request that official transcripts from all colleges or other postsecondary institutions previously attended be sent to the Registrar's Office. - Contact an admissions counselor or faculty advisor for academic advising, and complete a class schedule/registration form.
+(Admissions Office: (870) 838-2948 or ancadmissions@anc.edu) - 4.
 Take all completed papers to the Registrar's Office for residency determination to be made. - 5.
-Students on scholarships and grant recipients should contact the Student Financial Aid Office regarding fee deferments. - Take all copies of class schedule/registration form to the Business Office for assessment and payment of fees.
-Registration is completed when all fees have been paid, or deferments authorized.
-All courses listed in the schedule are subject to change or cancellation.
+Students on scholarships and grant recipients should contact the Student Financial Aid Office regarding fee deferments.
+(Financial Aid Office: (870) 762-3103) - 6.
+Take all copies of class schedule/registration form to the Business Office for assessment and payment of fees.
+Registration is completed when all fees have been paid, deferments authorized, and a student ID is issued. - All courses listed in the schedule are subject to change or cancellation.

-TRANSFER POLICY
+TRANSFER POLICY =